 Tristan’s work on “hybrid masculinities” is concerned with the revival and retheorization of a theoretical discussion that began among scholars studying shifts in masculinity at the end of the 20th century.
 Alongside a backlash against feminist change, countless examples began to emerge suggesting that masculinity was opening up.
 Men seemed to start publicly embracing performances that scholarship had long positioned men as avoiding for fear of being emasculated—they became more involved parents, began to publicly demonstrate emotional vulnerability, and public declarations of misogyny and sexism were less tolerated.
 Ever since, a central question scholars interested in masculinity, gender, and inequality have sought to understand how we can interpret the meanings and consequences of these changes.

 Building on interdisciplinary research and theory concerning the gender projects of young, straight, white men, “hybrid masculinities” is a theoretical framework that provides new tools for making sense of contemporary gender and sexual inequality and unites findings from scholarship across the field–concerning questions of identity, inequality, and how we can interpret the meanings and consequences associated with shifts in masculinity (Bridges 2014).
 Along with C.J.
 Pascoe, Tristan retheorized “hybrid masculinities” in reference to a broad range of practices that share a patterned set of consequences associated with gender and sexual power and inequality.
 Connecting scholarship across the field and beyond the boundaries of the field as they are sometimes defined, Tristan and C.J.’s summary of this framework is relied upon as a theoretical framework in the field (Bridges and Pascoe 2014).

 Tristan’s research has been published in Gender & Society; Signs; Gender, Work and Organization; Body & Society; Sociology Compass; Contexts, and other venues.
 He also collaborates with a number of scholars in his field.
-Presently, he is at work on his book prospectus for a research project that attempts to reconsider how we theorize about men’s relationship with gender identity and inequality in the 21st century, tentatively entitled: Othering Other Men: Transformations in Gender and Inequality among Men.
+Presently, he is at work on his book prospectus for a research project that attempts to reconsider how we theorize about men’s relationship with gender identity and inequality in the 21st century, tentatively entitled: Othering Other Men: Hybrid Masculinity and Transformations in Gender and Inequality among Men.